 Photo Booth 'snap' the night away

-Here is a rundown of some of the best ways to incorporate a photo booth into your festivities:
+I'm wondering, what are some of the best ways to include a photo booth in my festivities?

 Let the good times roll

 Keep the high-rollers (or wannabe high-rollers) amongst your guests happy with a casino themed experience after the formalities of your reception have concluded.
 Companies that specialise in providing this unique experience offer the choice of blackjack, craps table, roulette, poker or any of the other famous 'Vegas style' options.

 Supplying everything from mini to full-sized tables, dealers and croupiers, cards and chips, items are conveniently delivered and set up at your venue.
 Combined with a whisky or scotch tasting option, this is a sure way to keep the groom and the gents at your wedding thoroughly occupied.